havonz/SCRMapDocs/en/How-epScript-Works.md

     - ### What Are Variables (EUDVariable)

-        EUD triggers themselves have no concept of variables.
+        EUD triggers have no concept of variables.
 Runtime variables (EUDVariable) in eudplib are essentially virtual triggers with only one SetDeathsX action and no conditions.

         Its syntax in TrigEdit++ would be something like this:
         ```Lua